Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 If you have completed all of the challenges you try the challenges here or can design your own challenges.

-This section has some futher challenges you can try if you need more work.
+This section has some further challenges you can try if you need more work.

 **Challenge**: Improve the Alert messages